Your next steps...

 This MA equips you with the knowledge and skills you need to understand the complex relationship between education, international development and social justice within global contexts.

-This degree will help to prepare you for careers in international development, humanitarian assistance, social work and consultancy with governments, NGOs, bilateral and multilateral organisations, research institutions and charities.
+This degree will help to prepare you for careers in international development, humanitarian assistance, research and consultancy with governments, NGOs, bilateral and multilateral organisations, research institutions and charities.